Victorinox Classic SD Swiss Army Review

 Victorinox brings a long history of well-made blades to the table.
 The blade is slim and short, and therefore isn't suitable for extended cutting or rugged tasks.
-However, for most household and office tasks it is more than adequate.
-Upon initial deployment the blade seems really flimsy.
+However, for most household and office tasks, it is more than adequate.
+Upon initial deployment, the blade seems flimsy.
 However, in years and years of usage, our testing team has yet to see any failures.

 We find it remarkable that Victorinox can afford to distribute such a quality piece of equipment at this affordable price.
 It will last you as long as you can keep track of it, and you'll readily replace it when misplaced.
-You'll get one for your summer-camp bound niece and two for your new college student.
-Once someone in your circle or family starts the tradition of gifting little Classic Swiss Army knives, the primary challenge will be keeping track of who else has adopted the idea and who has which color of knife on which set of keys.
+You'll get one for your summer-camp bound niece and two for a student headed off to college.
+Once someone in your circle or family starts the tradition of gifting little Classic Swiss Army knives, the primary challenge will be keeping track of who else has adopted the idea and who has which color on which set of keys.

 — Jediah Porter